-Integrated Math I or Integrated Math II or Integrated Math III or Applied Math or Informal Geometry or Business Math English 11 Government and Economics Earth Science ACT Prep Anatomy and Physiology or Science of Earth Systems or Chemistry or Chemistry II or Physics or Standard-based Science
+Algebra II or Applied Math or Informal Geometry or Business Math English 11 Government and Economics Earth Science ACT Prep Chemistry or Chemistry II or Physics

 JUNIOR ELECTIVES - may also take certain college courses as electives.
 Check with the Counselor.